-6.1.4 TREATMENT REPORT
+6.13.4 TREATMENT REPORT

 - Prior to any conservation treatment, the cast was photographed.
-This photographic documentation was continued throughout all conservation processes. - Initially, the cast was dry cleaned with soft brushes and Wishab Sponges with a rubber-nozzled vacuum to pick up the loose dust and dirt. - Following a variety of wet cleaning spot tests, the surface of the panel was cleaned with 2-5% Vulpex liquid soap, using cotton wool swabs.
+This photographic documentation was continued throughout all conservation processes. - Initially, the cast was dry cleaned with soft brushes and Wishab Sponges with a rubber-nozzled vacuum to pick up the loose dust and dirt.

-Cast during wet cleaning
+Wing during dry cleaning

+• Following a variety of wet cleaning spot tests, the surface of the cast was cleaned with 2-5% Vulpex liquid soap, using cotton wool swabs.

+A - cleaning tests (1 - natural enzymes, 2 - V&A mix, 3 - 5% Vulpex, 4 - white spirit, 5 - Anjusil) B - cast during wet cleaning

-- The thick layers of black over-paint around the bottom edge were removed with scalpels. - All areas of raw plaster were given an application of 10% Paraloid B72 in acetone to provide an isolating layer between the original plaster and the repairs. - Areas of loss, and chips were filled with white micro-balloons mixed with 12% Paraloid B72 in acetone. - To secure the broken arm of the sinister figure, a cast of the broken area was taken and a 'cap-like' end was created.
-The end was secured in place with HMG adhesive.
+• All areas of raw plaster were given an application of 10% Paraloid B72 in acetone to provide an isolating layer between the original plaster and the repairs.

+- Areas of loss, and chips were filled with white micro-balloons mixed with 12% Paraloid B72 in acetone. - Area around wooden frame on the bottom of the base was filled with an inert filler to provide extra strength.

-Details of the repair work to the arm of the sinister figure
+After the repair work to the base of the figure, but before in painting.

 - All the fills were toned out with acrylics, mixed with matting agent, to match the surrounding patina. - Finally, the entire cast was given an application of micro-crystalline wax so as to protect the surface.
-Before application wax was mixed with pigments: black and raw umber.

-• The plinths for the casts were conserved by a separate contractor.
-In order to do so the cast had to be lifted off the old plinth and, following works to the new plinth, the cast was relocated on to it.
-The handling of the cast involved manoeuvring an A-frame aluminium gantry with block and tackle into position over the sculpture, and locating slings securely to the cast with Plastazote softening to protect the plaster.
+Prior to application the wax was mixed with pigments: ivory black and raw umber. - The plinths for the casts were conserved by a separate contractor.
+In order to do so the cast had to be lifted off the old plinth and, following work to the new plinth, it was relocated on to it.
+The handling of the cast involved building a scaffold tower for access, close to the Plaster Cast, then manoeuvring an A-frame aluminium gantry with block and tackle into position over the sculpture, and locating slings securely to the cast with Plastazote softening to protect the plaster.
 This ensured the sculpture was safely supported during its removal and installation onto the new plinth.
-In order to minimise the potential for future damage, caused by vibration during the moving of the cast around the college, a softening layer of Plastazote was placed between the new plinth and base of the cast.
+In order to minimise the potential for future damage, caused by vibrations during the moving of the cast around the college, a softening layer of Plastazote was placed between the new plinth and base of the cast.

-6.1.5 MAINTENANCE PROGRAMME
+6.13.5 MAINTENANCE PROGRAMME